API¶

 Sort a

-by a specific column, given string (for header) or integer (for column index).
-The order can be reversed by settingreverse
+Datasetby a specific column, given string (for header) or integer (for column index).
+The order can be reversed by settingreversetoTrue.Returns a new

 -